Critical Quantum Metrology with Fully-Connected Models: From Heisenberg to Kibble-Zurek Scaling: Introduction

 where $r>0$ is an exponent which describes the non-linearity of the ramp close to the QPT~\cite{Barankov:08}.
 Contrary to the adiabatic ramp, this protocol allows one to reach the critical point in finite time, but it does not ensure perfect adiabaticity.
 By tuning $r$ and $T$, we can make the evolution more or less adiabatic, and thus draw a connection between the two previous protocols.\\

 As sketched in Fig.~\ref{fig_sketchmainresults}, we found three different scaling regimes for the QFI depending on the total duration of the protocol $T$.
 The first one, I, concerns fast evolutions, in which the scaling of the QFI depends on the parameter to be estimated in a non-universal manner.
 Note that this regime is characterized by a small signal-to-noise ratio $Q_x=x^2 I_x\ll 1$.
 The second and third regimes, II and III, are universal in the sense that we obtain the same QFI scaling for almost any parameter $x$, and any fully-connected model.
 The regime II is valid for $\frac{1}{\omega}\ll T\ll1/\Delta$, where here $\Delta$ represents the gap at $g=g_c$ for finite $\eta$.
 In this regime, the finite-size effects are not yet relevant, and thus one can ignore the quartic term~\eqref{potquartic}, so that the system behaves as in the thermodynamic limit.
 For a sudden quench in this regime, we found that the QFI scales as $(\omega T)^6$.
 For the adiabatic preparation, the precision is dominated by the ground-state properties of the Hamiltonian.
-The QFI in proximity of the QPT diverges as $I_x\sim |g-g_c|^{-\gamma}$ with $\gamma=2$.
-Plugging in the profile \eqref{adiabevo_general}, we find that the QFI scales as $(\omega T)^{\gamma/(z\nu)}=(\omega T)^4$, as previously reported in~\cite{garbe2020}.
+The QFI in proximity of the QPT diverges as $I_x\sim |g-g_c|^{-\tilde{\gamma}}$ with $\tilde{\gamma}=2$~\footnote{Note that the critical exponent of the susceptibility is typically denoted by $\gamma$.
+Here, $\tilde{\gamma}$ denotes the critical exponent of the QFI, which is proportional to the fidelity susceptibility.}.
+Plugging in the profile \eqref{adiabevo_general}, we find that the QFI scales as $(\omega T)^{{\tilde{\gamma}}/(z\nu)}=(\omega T)^4$, as previously reported in~\cite{garbe2020}.